LCOGT/devenv-k8s/README.md

 ## Updates

-To pull in changes from upstream you need to run in the project that imports this:
+To pull in changes from upstream you need to run the following in the project that imports this:

 ```shell
 devenv update